proxmox/proxmox-backup/docs/introduction.rst

 ------------

 Proxmox Backup uses a `Client-server model`_.
-The server is responsible to store the backup data, and provides an API to create backups and restore data.
-It is also possible to manage disks and other server side resources using this API.
+The server is responsible to store the backup data and provides an API to create backups and restore data.
+It is possible to manage disks and other server side resources using this API.

 A backup client uses this API to access the backed up data, i.e. ``proxmox-backup-client`` is a command line tool to create backups and restore data.
-We also deliver an integrated client for QEMU_ with `Proxmox Virtual Environment`_.
+We deliver an integrated client for QEMU_ with `Proxmox Virtual Environment`_.

 A single backup is allowed to contain several archives.
 For example, when you backup a :term:`virtual machine`, each disk is stored as a separate archive inside that backup.
 The VM configuration also gets an extra file.
-This way, it is easy to access and restore important parts of the backup, without having to scan the whole backup.
+This way, it is easy to access and restore important parts of the backup without having to scan the whole backup.

-Main features
+Main Features
 -------------

 :Proxmox VE: The `Proxmox Virtual Environment`_ is fully